Search This Blog

 15. Postlude.

 Overall, this is an ok service.
-It emphasizes that because God has acquitted us, we sing His praises.
-It reminds us that we worship God because of what He has already done for us.
-Yes, it might have been nice to build up to the reading/preaching of God's Word, and yes it could have emphasized that praise is not the only result of our acquittal, but compared to many hymn services I have come across this is not bad.
-Still, it is no match for the traditional order of Divine Service.
+It emphasizes that since God has acquitted us, we sing His praises.
+It reminds us that we worship God for what He has already done for us.
+Yes, it could have been stronger, but compared to many hymn services I have come across this is not bad.

 Monday, May 7, 2012